Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Ablation Studies

-and describes the general influence of uncertainty $\tilde{\unc}_{(i)}$ on the output. \item We apply the QR-factorization algorithm with column pivoting \citep{businger1965,engler1997} on the matrix $V$ to greedily select columns $V_{(\cdot,i)}$ that are as linearly independent from the previous ones as possible. \item We select all output uncertainties by default plus the uncertainties corresponding to the first $n_{\mathrm{\unc}}-n_{\mathrm{y}}$ columns of $V$ (excluding any already-selected output uncertainties). \end{enumerate} \item \emph{Rand}: We randomly select $\round{p_{\mathrm{p}}n_{\mathrm{p}}}+n_{\mathrm{y}}$ uncertainties from $\tilde{u}$. \end{itemize}
+and describes the general influence of uncertainty $\tilde{\unc}_{(i)}$ on the output. \item We apply the QR-factorization algorithm with column pivoting \citep{businger1965,engler1997} on the matrix $V$ to greedily select columns $V_{(\cdot,i)}$ that are as linearly independent from the previous ones as possible. \item We select all output uncertainties by default plus the uncertainties corresponding to the first $\nunc-\ny$ columns of $V$ (excluding any already-selected output uncertainties). \end{enumerate} Since this strategy relies on the calibration data set, the resulting coverage guarantees are weaker than those of data-independent strategies.
+As an alternative, a separate data set could be employed specifically for uncertainty placement. \item \emph{Rand}: We randomly select $\round{p_{\mathrm{p}}n_{\mathrm{p}}}+\ny$ uncertainties from $\tilde{u}$. \end{itemize}

 The normalized conservatism and computation time are visualized in \cref{fig:up} for varying identification ratios $p_{\mathrm{p}}$.
 The more uncertainties we identify by increasing $p_{\mathrm{p}}$, the lower is the conservatism of the prediction sets but the higher is the computation time.
-Strategies that include all output uncertainties by default -- \emph{ORand}, \emph{ORand*}, and \emph{QR} -- consistently yield less conservative prediction sets compared to the fully random strategy \emph{Rand}.
+Strategies that include all output uncertainties by default---\emph{ORand}, \emph{ORand*}, and \emph{QR}---consistently yield less conservative prediction sets compared to the fully random strategy \emph{Rand}.
 Interestingly, the simple \emph{ORand} approach leads to even smaller prediction sets than the more complex \emph{QR} method.
 Adding extra random generators in the generator template $G_{\mathrm{\unc}}$, as done in \emph{ORand*}, slightly reduces conservatism but increases computational time.
 Overall, the \emph{ORand} strategy offers the best trade-off between low conservatism and computational efficiency.
 Since selecting too many uncertainties can negatively impact the coverage guarantees (see \cref{sec:coverage}), we use $p_{\mathrm{p}}=0.1$ for all other experiments.

 \ifthenelse{\boolean{showfigure}}{ }